Europe schism haunts British PM Cameron as pre-election battle drums begin

 Cameron’s biggest rival for the party leadership in 2005, David Davis, publicly warned the prime minister he had to take the threat from UKIP seriously, stop flirting with liberal social policies, and move sharply rightwards.

-“It is time to realize the threat from UKIP is no longer a laughing matter,” said Davis, who lost the leadership contest to Cameron.
+“It is time to realise the threat from UKIP is no longer a laughing matter,” said Davis, who lost the leadership contest to Cameron.

 Cameron on Sunday urged voters to focus on the economy, which this year reached its pre-crisis peak, and said opposition Labour leader Ed Miliband had no appetite to deal with state debt, which is forecast to peak at 79 percent of GDP in 2015-16.